2025–26 Reading F.C. season: November

 On 15 November, Reading were due to travel to The Brick Community Stadium to play Wigan Athletic seeking back-to-back victories for the first time this season.
 However, on 7 November, Reading announced that the match had been postponed due to international call-ups in the Royals squad and that a date for the re-arranged match would be announced soon.

 On 12 November, Reading announced the re-signed of academy graduate Andy Rinomhota to a contract until the end of the current season following his release from fellow EFL League One club Cardiff City on 30 June 2025.
-He made 139 Royals appearances in his first spell at the club also winning the 2018-19 Player of the Season award and becoming the 44^{th} Reading academy graduate in the process.
+He made 139 Royals appearances in his first spell at the club also winning the 2018–19 Player of the Season award and becoming the 44th Reading academy graduate in the process.

-On 19 November, Reading announced that the Fireworks Spectacular show following the match against Rotherham United would take place immediately after the final whistle with Andy Hubble of Star Fireworks telling RoyalsTV presenter Phil Catchpole: "We have done things with Rob [Couhig] before, but we have done things at stadiums before and we're local, Reading-based, so it's great to be here on home ground [at The Select Car Leasing Stadium].
-As soon as the final whistle goes, we have a countdown, and the plans are for a plunger and then the fireworks kicks off.
-There will be several minutes of fireworks back-and-forth across the stadium roof-top, and it will be spectacular and colourful.
-It's something we haven't seen before here, so really cool.
-We have done it so everyone will get a good view of the show.
-We have a really exciting display planned.
-I go around the country helping people with their explosives, but this is the fun part of the job, doing the football stadiums, especially Reading.
-We won the British Firework Championships, which is a competition every year Plymouth, and then we won a battle between all past champions over the past six years, so we're British Firework Champion of Champions.
+On 19 November, Reading announced that the Fireworks Spectacular show following the match against Rotherham United would take place immediately after the final whistle with Andy Hubble of Star Fireworks telling RoyalsTV presenter Phil Catchpole: "We have done things with Rob [Couhig] before, but we have done things at stadiums before and we're local, Reading-based, so it's great to be here on home ground [at Madejski Stadium.
+As soon as the final whistle goes, we have a countdown, and the plans are for a plunger and then the fireworks kicks off ...
 Rob [Couhig] loves his fireworks, so he only wants the best.
-The pressure is on, but we are trying to keep it fresh and new.
-These are European products so they're nice stuff".
+The pressure is on, but we are trying to keep it fresh and new..."
 This came off after a Royals supporter asked Rob Couhig at the recent fans Q&A session "Why are there fireworks at every home match?" with Rob Couhig replying "Reading will blow the roof off with fireworks in November.
 I love fireworks".